 Connecticut Foodshare’s senior leadership team has been meeting one-on-one with TSG to map out individual professional development plans for the year ahead.
 These will serve to strengthen the team as a whole while allowing individuals to develop and work on skills and areas of personal interest to them.

-TSG is currently working with RYASAP to is working with the management team to rewrite approximately 20 job positions.
-A salary compensation study will also be completed this winter.
-The goal of this work is to standardize and professionalize the RYASAP organizational structure to allow for a more efficient and sustainable operating foundation.
+TSG has been worked with the RYASAP management team to rewrite approximately 40 job positions.
+A salary compensation study was also completed this past winter.
+The goal of this work was to standardize and professionalize the RYASAP organizational structure to allow for a more efficient and sustainable operating foundation.

 Capacity building is an investment in the effectiveness and future sustainability of a nonprofit.
 When capacity building is successful, it strengthens a nonprofit’s ability to fulfill its mission over time, thereby enhancing the nonprofit’s ability to have a positive impact on lives and communities.

 Before we end, we’d be remiss not to mention that foundations will, at times, provide capacity-building grants to help an organization grow its impact and achieve its mission and goals.
 We’ve seen these funds be used to develop competencies, strategies, systems, and structures in order to improve organizational effectiveness.